-Our plan's mail-order service: allows you to order up to a 100-day supply
+Our plan's mail-order service allows you to order up to a 100-day supply

-There are three (3) ways you can get order forms and information about filling your prescriptions by mail
+To get order forms and information about filling your prescriptions by mail

 - 1. Call Member Services

-- 2. Visit our website www.ccama.org and view 'Mail Order Program' information under 'Pharmacy Services.'
+- 2. Visit our website www.ccama.org and view 'Mail Order Program' information under 'Pharmacy Services'

-- 3. Speak with your care team.
+- 3. Speak with your care team